titan2022/docs/source/PreseasonTraining/OpenCV_ColorSegmentation/index.md

 ### Showing image

 Use the `cv.imshow` function to show image with the first argument corresponding to window title and the second being the frame.
 Make sure this is inside your while loop so it keeps updating.
+The window will take in BGR, just like the camera feed, so you don't need to convert the stream to show it properly.

 ```py
 cv.imshow("Window Title", your_frame)